ETHICS, COMPLIANCE AND ACCOUNTABILITY INTEGRATED INTO ALL PRACTICES

 Intercontinental Exchange’s Board of Directors sets high standards for the Company’s employees, officers and directors.
 The Board oversees, counsels and directs management in the long-term interests of the Company and our stockholders.
 The Board is regularly engaged in business strategy, risk oversight, financial reporting, succession planning and corporate responsibility and Board members are actively involved in various committees.

-The Nominating and Corporate Governance Committee (NCGC) assists the Board in identifying and attracting highly qualified individuals to serve as directors and is actively working to increase Board diversity.
-This committee also develops and maintains corporate governance guidelines and oversees the evaluation of the Board and its committees.
+The Nominating and Corporate Governance Committee (NCGC) assists the Board in identifying and attracting highly qualified individuals to serve as directors and actively monitors the Board’s skill sets and diversity so it is in a position to address any needs that arise.
+This committee also develops and maintains corporate governance guidelines and oversees the annual evaluation of the Board and its committees.

 We recognize the importance of Board independence and only our Chairman and CEO, who also is the Company’s founder, is not independent.
 The remaining directors are independent in accordance with the requirements of the New York Stock Exchange.
 Each person serving as a director must devote time and attention to meetings and committee responsibilities.